I could write a book on the differences between Part 91, 121 and 135, but you and I don’t have that kind of time. Let’s keep it simple.

 Part 135: Applies to commuter and on-demand operations

-First, let’s get this out of the way: if you are a helicopter pilot, Part 135 is you.
-Period.
+First, let’s get this out of the way: if you are a helicopter pilot, Part 135 (and Part 133) is almost always you.

 I don’t care if you are flying tours or hauling passengers and cargo, you are working under an approved Part 135 Operation Specification.